 - Inspiration and encouragement for writers and artists

 - The writing life

 - Any topic related to creative writing

 - Topics/themes from your book.
 For example, if a major theme of your book is mental illness, you could write a post about innovations in treatment, or a post that raises awareness of a specific mental illness.

 What your guest post should not be:

 A guest post is not an opportunity for blatant self-promotion.
 If you offer helpful and interesting information in your post, readers will want to learn more about you.
-But the post itself shouldn’t be “the story of why I’m the greatest thing since sliced bread.”
-If your post includes a personal story, make sure it has practical, and meaningful takeaways that a reader will appreciate.
+But the post itself shouldn’t be “the story of why I’m the greatest thing since the Internet.”
+If your post includes a personal story, make sure it has practical and meaningful takeaways that a reader will appreciate.

 - Short paragraphs, succinct sentences, and a upbeat touch will work better than long winded and heavy prose.

 - Less is more.
 Give the readers a lot of information in as few words as possible.